skordal/potato/README.md

 ## Compiler Toolchain

 To program the processor, you need an appropriate compiler toolchain.
-Follow the instructions on the [RISCV GNU toolchain repository](https://github.com/riscv/riscv-gnu-toolchain) site to build and install a 32-bit RISC-V toolchain.
+To compile a working toolchain, go to the [RISCV GNU toolchain repository](https://github.com/riscv/riscv-gnu-toolchain) and clone the project.
+Compile and install the toolchain using the following commands (note that `make` will both build and install the toolchain, ensure that the destination directory is writeable by your user):

+    ./configure --prefix=/opt/riscv-toolchain --with-abi=ilp32 --with-arch=rv32i
+    make

 ## Reporting bugs and issues